 Full registration: $40 per day ($80 for 2 days).

 Student registration: $20 per day ($40 for 2 days)

 Registration includes morning/afternoon tea and lunch.

-Check the conference page
+Check the conference page for updates.

 Sessions will be held on Tuesday 24th and the morning of Wednesday 25th September, followed by a visit behind the scenes of the NLA's Map Collection on Wednesday afternoon.
 View the unique maps and ephemera that make up Australia's largest map collection.

 Presenters and attendees are not required to be members, but why not join up anyway, and receive 2 issues of our journal The Globe each year.